mirolaukka/subreddit-shortcut-chrome/README.md

 4. Click on the "Load unpacked" button and select the folder containing the extension code that you cloned.
 5. The extension will be installed, and you should see its icon added to your Chrome toolbar.

+You can find the extension for Firefox here [Github](https://github.com/mirolaukka/subreddit-shortcut-firefox)

 ## Feedback and Bug Reporting

 We welcome any feedback or bug reports related to this extension.
 If you encounter any issues or have suggestions for improvement, please feel free to create an issue on the GitHub repository.